-Contracting Without an Orlando License
+Contracting Without a License in Orlando

 One of your neighbors expresses to you that their roof is leaking and can’t find anyone to fix it for a reasonable rate.
 Having experience with roofing, you offer your services for a small fee.
 You complete the job, but weeks later your neighbor returns complaining that the issue has worsened and is demanding a refund.
 You decline, and your neighbor decides to take legal action against you.
 Situations like these occur often, and people who may have been offering their services in good faith end up facing charges for contracting without a license.
 If you find yourself in a similar situation, it is essential to acquire the legal services of a local criminal defense attorney.